mathe42/vite-plugin-comlink/README.md

 For fast development we use module Workers as bundleling the complete worker on the fly is not performant.

 In default settings we bundle the whole worker at build to a single file.
-Therefor all borwsers that supports Workers work in production.
+Therefor all browsers that supports Workers work in production.
 You can set the option `moduleWorker` to `true` to also use module worker in production.
 But that is (currently) not recomended.

 > Note: When Firefox (in development) and Safari (supports it in TP) have shiped the feature the default of `moduleWorker` will probably change to `true`.
 This will be a breaking change and come with a major version bump.